Archive

 Original Review by Jonathan Broxton

-THE LORD OF THE RINGS: THE RINGS OF POWER – Bear McCreary
+THE LORD OF THE RINGS: THE RINGS OF POWER, SEASON TWO – Bear McCreary

 Original Review by Jonathan Broxton